rixx/books.rixx.de/data/reviews/friedrich-durrenmatt/the-visit/index.md

 plan:
   date_added: '2016-05-03'
 related_books:
+- book: wolfgang-borchert/draussen-vor-der-tur
+  text: Both born from having to deal with the world after WW2.
+Both harsh and depressing and great.
 - book: todd-strasser/the-wave
   text: Another take on how people can be coerced and tempted into unethical conformity.
 - book: friedrich-durrenmatt/die-panne